 St. Louis understands that military families may be awaiting confirmation of orders prior to applying, but do encourage military families to apply early if there is even a possibility of relocation to the Alexandria area as applications are considered within the order they are received by priority criteria and wait lists at all grade levels are common.

 Please visit our Admissions Protocol page for K-8 application instructions.
 Applications for the upcoming school year are accepted beginning November 1st.
 Families interested in applying for a mid-year transfer should space be available, should contact the school registrar (email@example.com).

 In addition to the 5-page application, a complete application packet includes a $55 non-refundable application fee, a copy of the child’s birth certificate and baptismal certificate (Catholic applicants), and proof of custody where applicable.

 Upon acceptance and before a student may start school at St. Louis, parents must submit a Virginia Health Form and immunization records to the school nurse.
 Families who have not yet relocated to the area can download the form here and have their current physician fill out the form.
-Families with students entering the 7th Grade are reminded that students must also have a Tdap booster prior to the start of school.
+Families with students entering the 7th Grade are reminded that students must also have a Tdap booster and Meningococcal vaccine prior to the start of school.

 Tuition & Financial Aid